 It’s extremely unlikely that you will find cordyceps mushrooms supplements made from Cordyceps sinensis.
 Most use Cordyceps militaris.

 Once Cordyceps militaris has been cultivated in a lab, it goes through further processing to craft easy-to-use supplements, such as capsules.

 What Are the Benefits of Cordyceps Mushrooms?

-Cordyceps is an interesting and powerful medicinal mushroom that can improve our well-being in several different ways.
+Cordyceps is an interesting and powerful Psilocybin Chocolate Bars that can improve our well-being in several different ways.